“It’s Sacbe: it means a path where you never walk alone.”

 Don’t worry, you still get their experience, but it’ll be raw.
 In doing this, you’re becoming equal to them and the friendship becomes mutual.
 You’ll have the potential to make a lifelong friend and walk with others, like on a Sacbe.

-José Cabrera is a 2018 graduate of Xavier University, a DACA recipient, and an immigration activist.
-He previously worked with the Intercommunity Justice and Peace Center in Cincinnati, Ohio, where he provided training on lobbying, organizing, and immigration policy, as well as shared his own immigration story.
-He is currently a government relations associate with NETWORK Lobby for Catholic Social Justice in Washington, D.C.
+José Arnulfo Cabrera is the director of education and advocacy for migration for the Ignatian Solidarity Network.
+He is a 2018 graduate of Xavier University, a DACA recipient, and an immigration activist.
+He previously worked with the Intercommunity Justice and Peace Center in Cincinnati, Ohio, where he provided training on lobbying, organizing, and immigration policy, as well as shared his own immigration story, and as a government relations associate with NETWORK Lobby for Catholic Social Justice in Washington, D.C.